dribnet/strokes/README.md

     [net.drib/strokes "0.4.0"]

 For more information see the Hello World example, below.

-Or warmup by hacking on the above examples which currently live in this repo:
+Or warm up by hacking on the above examples which currently live in this repo:

     lein cljsbuild auto